Volunteers are the lifeblood of our farm — we wouldn’t be here without them!

 4. What should I bring / how should I dress?

 The thing to remember here is that you will be on a working farm.
 Wear work clothes that can get dirty.
 Make sure legs are covered and wear close-toed shoes (for your safety), and t-shirts or tops that are modest and appropriate for a Catholic institution.
 Feel free to bring your own work or garden gloves, work boots, or any garden tools that you like.
 WVC keeps a stock of loaner work and muck boots, work gloves, tools, and more, so don’t worry if you don’t have the right kind of clothing for farm work.
 We also keep changes of clothes on hand in case people get caught out in the rain.
 Finally, dress in layers.
 Some days can start off cool, but it heats up pretty quickly out in the field and you want to be able to remove layers; in the winter, layered clothing will keep you warmer and happier!

 5. I’d like information about your internship program!

-Internships are long-term commitments to White Violet Center which have an educational goal.
+Internships are long-term commitments (3-, 6- and 12-month opportunities working in the garden, with our alpacas or with the alpaca fiber program) to White Violet Center which have an educational goal.
 See the internships section of our website for more information and the application process.
-Robyn also coordinates the internship program.
-Again, she can be reached at 812-535-2932 or email@example.com.
+Sister Mary Montgomery coordinates the internship program.
+She can be reached at email@example.com.

 6. Other information which might be useful to you.

-- Volunteers who work a full day with us (6-hours or more) are provided with lunch by the Sisters.
+- Volunteers who work a full day with us (6-hours or more) are provided with lunch by the Sisters of Providence.
 Free housing can be found at Saint Mary-of-the-Woods for longer-term volunteers with sufficient notice and an interview.

 - WVC does participate in the Indiana State University work-study program, pending budget availability.
 Applications for ISU work-study go through the Career Center at ISU.